robsonvn/laravel-couchdb/readme.md

 'default' => env('DB_CONNECTION', 'couchdb'),
 ```

-And add a new mongodb connection:
+And add a new couchdb connection:

 ```php
 'couchdb' => [